Motivic Realizations of Singularity Categories and Vanishing Cycles: Matrix factorizations and derived categories of singularities

 is also a pullback in $\dgcat_A^{\mathrm{idem}}$.
 This cartesian diagram together with the cartesian diagram (\ref{eq-pullbackcoherentboundedperfect}) fit together in a commutative cube

 where the right, bottom and upper faces are cartesian.
 In particular, it follows that the face on the left is cartesian and again by \cite[Prop.
-1.18]{MR3281141} applied to $\Perf(X_0)\to \Coh(X_0)\to \Sing(X_0)$, combined with the fact the face on the left is now known to be cartesian, gives us two cartesian squares
+1.18]{MR3281141} applied to $\Perf(X_0)\to \Coh(X_0)\to \Sing(X_0)$\footnote{Notice again that $X_0$ is also a quasi-compact and quasi-separated derived scheme so $\Perf(X_0)$ has a compact generator - see \cite{toen-azumaya}}, combined with the fact the face on the left is now known to be cartesian, gives us two cartesian squares

-where the vertical right arrow is essentially surjective (being the pullback of $\Coh(X_0)\to \Sing(X_0)$ which is essentially surjective).
+where the vertical middle arrow is essentially surjective (being the pullback of $\Coh(X_0)\to \Sing(X_0)$ which is essentially surjective).
 This shows that the canonical map induced by the universal property of the quotient

 is essentially surjective.
 It remains to check it is fully faithful.
 For that purpose we use the commutativity of the diagram